tomatolog/manticore/docs/10_mysql_storage_engine_sphinxse/using_sphinxse.rst

        # exclude groups 3 and 11
        ...
 WHERE query='test;!filter=group_id,3,11;';

--  range, !range - comma-separated (integer or bigint) Sphinx attribute name, and min and max values to match:
+-  range, !range - comma-separated (integer or bigint) Manticore attribute name, and min and max values to match:

    ::